tiffanyadu/100-days-of-code-2/log.md

 ### Day 56: February 3, 2019

-**Today's Progress:** Started and got through most of the Redux section (Front End Libraries Certification at FreeCodeCamp).
+**Today's Progress:** Started and completed the Redux section (Front End Libraries Certification at FreeCodeCamp).
 Reviewed the following:
 * creating a Redux store
 * getting state from the Redux store
 * defining a Redux action